pjotrp/bioruby-exominer/README.md

 * Give mutations of genes and their sizes of those listed in a paper
 * Give mutations of genes and their sizes of those listed in a design

-The TCGA (maf) data is provided by Will's publisci RDF.
+The TCGA (maf) data was provided by Will's Ruby publisci RDF module.
 We can ask patient related questions

-* How many patients are in the database?
+* How many patients are in the TCGA database?
-* How many patients per tumor type?
+* How many patients are in the TCGA per tumor type?

 And mutation related questions